| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 the ARPACK users manual.

-The most general problem solved by iram is to compute a few
+The most general problem solved by iram

 A * x = M * x * lambda |